funzi-son/LaryngealCT/README.md

 python dataprep.py

 ### The result will be a set of cropped 3D images in .nrrd formats, stored in "cropped_nrrds" folder.
 We also provide the labels for classification to different stages in "data/annotations/LaryngealCT_metadata.xlsx".
 This would help to train a deep learning model.

+# Run deep learning models
+Management of laryngeal cancer relies greatly upon accurate staging.
+Advanced laryngeal cancer (stage T4) are most often managed by surgical removal of larynx and the other (non-T4) cases are given chemoradiotherapy.
+Hence, we attempted binary classification (T4 vs Non-T4) of laryngeal cancer in this benchmarking experiment.
+Preprocessing steps included Hounsfield Unit (HU) clipping in the range (-300,300), Z-score normalization and the cropped images were already resampled to 1mm voxel spacing.
+Six different data augmentations such as random affine transformations, elastic deformations, gamma correction, Gaussian noise and left-right flipping were done to improve the robustness of 434 the model.
+All models were trained using the Focal Loss function to emphasize the minority (T4) class, with α=[1.0, 436 4.0] and γ=2.0.
+Optimization was performed using Adam (learning rate = 1e-4), with early stopping (patience = 10 epochs) based on the best F1-score on the validation set five fold cross-validation technique was used to benchmark the performance of five 3D deep learning architectures—3D CNN, ResNet18, ResNet50, ResNet101, and DenseNet121on this binary classification of laryngeal cancer cases.

+We provide 5 examples for 5 different deep learning models, which can be found in the "classification" folder.

+3DCNN_benchmarking.ipynb

+DenseNet121_benchmarking_MICCAI.ipynb

+ResNet18_benchmarking.ipynb

+ResNet50_benchmarking.ipynb

+ResNet101_benchmarking.ipynb